Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 }
 ```

 In simple cases, we don't need to create D-Bus connection explicitly for our proxies.
 Unless a connection is provided to a proxy object explicitly via factory parameter, the proxy will create a connection of his own (unless it is a light-weight, short-lived proxy created with `dont_run_event_loop_thread_t`), and it will be a system bus connection.
 This is the case in the example above.
 (This approach is not scalable and resource-saving if we have plenty of proxies; see section [Working with D-Bus connections](#working-with-d-bus-connections-in-sdbus-c) for elaboration.)
 So, in the example, we create a proxy for object `/org/sdbuscpp/concatenator` publicly available at bus `org.sdbuscpp.concatenator`.
-We register signal handlers, if any, and finish the registration, making the proxy ready for use.
+We register handlers for signals we are interested in (if any).

 The callback for a D-Bus signal handler on this level is any callable of signature `void(sdbus::Signal signal)`.
 The one and only parameter `signal` is the incoming signal message.
 We need to deserialize arguments from it, and then we can do our business logic with it.

+> **_Tip_:** There's also an overload of `registerSignalHandler()` with `request_slot_t` tag which returns a `Slot` object.
+The slot is a simple RAII-based handle of the subscription.
+As long as you keep the slot object, the signal subscription is active.
+When you let go of the object, the signal handler is automatically unregistered.
+This gives you finer control over the lifetime of signal subscription.

 Subsequently, we invoke two RPC calls to object's `concatenate()` method.
 We create a method call message by invoking proxy's `createMethodCall()`.
 We serialize method input arguments into it, and make a synchronous call via proxy's `callMethod()`.
 As a return value we get the reply message as soon as it arrives.
 We deserialize return values from that message, and further use it in our program.
 The second `concatenate()` RPC call is done with invalid arguments, so we get a D-Bus error reply from the service, which as we can see is manifested via `sdbus::Error` exception being thrown.